 Nurse Anesthesia is one of the Master’s options in the School of Nursing.
 Nurse Anesthesia practice is based on a continuum of care beginning with preoperative assessment and culminating with discharge from the recovery area.
 Nurse anesthetists interview and assess each patient and formulate and implement a plan of care to best meet individual needs.
 Throughout the perioperative period, nurse anesthetists serve as patient advocates, provide emotional support, and collaborate with other health care practitioners to provide the optimum anesthetic experience.

 Students rotate through numerous clinical sites in Pittsburgh, the surrounding region, and now more distant sites to enhance clinical experiences.
 The University of Pittsburgh Medical Center (UPMC) Health System hospitals are world renowned in the areas of surgical innovation, trauma medicine, organ transplantation, research, and biomedical technology.
-Specialty rotations in cardiothoracic, neurosurgical, dental, organ transplantation, pediatrics, obstetrics, neonatal, burns and electroconvulsive therapy enrich the curriculum.
-Clinical practice incorporates rotations to community hospitals to more broadly prepare the graduate for practice in diverse settings.
+Rotations including specialized experiences in cardiothoracic, neurosurgical, dental, regional anesthesia, organ transplantation, pediatrics, obstetrics, burns and electroconvulsive therapy enrich the curriculum.
+Clinical rotations in community hospitals help to broadly prepare the graduate for practice in diverse settings.
 Students work directly with nationally and internationally renowned leaders in research, practice, and education.
 Upon completion, graduates are well prepared to safely manage simple to extremely complex patients.

 Nurse Anesthesia coursework is offered in a full time format over 28 months and classes begin each August and January.
 Part-time study is also available for the core curriculum.
 Minors are also available in Nursing Education, Research and Administration.
 Clinical practice begins as two days/week in the first term and increases in both intensity and frequency throughout the course of study.
 Clinical in is the final two terms is 4-5 days/week and is interspersed with clinical conferences and preparation sessions for the Certification Examination.